abdoo8080/lean-cvc5/README.md

 ## Limitations

 - Minimal interface to the cvc5 solver (contributions are welcome!)
-- Currently only works with Linux (x86_64) and macOS (AArch64) (support for Windows and other architectures is planned for future releases)
+- Currently only works with Linux (x86_64) and macOS (AArch64 and x86_64) (support for Windows and other architectures is planned for future releases)

 ## Getting Started